-Anyway, back in the summer I decided I needed to change something about my diet.
+Anyway, I decided I needed to change something about my diet.
 But what?
 I felt like I was perpetually pregnant.
 I already tried going gluten-free but it didn’t take away the bloating feeling.
 Was it because of my endometriosis and related IBS-C?
 I wasn’t sure, but I had to do something.
 My co-workers had started an intense workout and diet program and were feeling great.
 One of “rules” of the program was to give up dairy.
 Like every day.
 Like you could only have it as a “treat,” as in one meal per week.
 Oh, no!
 That was not going to work for a self-proclaimed “cheeseivore” like me.
 Maybe I could eat cheese six days a week and give it up for one, but not the other way around.
 I even made up a song about it.
 Remember the Mariah Carey cover of “Without You?”
 Well, here’s my version…

 ♪ I can’t live,